baalajimaestro/personal-website-v1/content/about.md

 id = "about"
 +++

-I am Baalaji Balasubramani, a 21 year old, popularly known around the internet world as baalajimaestro.
+I am Baalaji Balasubramani, a 22 year old, popularly known around the internet world as baalajimaestro.

 I work on a lot of opensource projects, you can find them all on my GitHub!

-I was using Linux as a primary OS for 4 years, and now I switched to WSL2, and nuked the dual boot, seems a lot better.
+I use Linux as a primary distro for over 4 years now.
-I will not be writing a review about WSL2, rather I could say it does suit my needs!
+My primary distro choices include Alpine (for servers), Arch (for desktops).

+I am currently running Debian Bullseye on an OrangePi 3 (ARM64)

+And yes, that is my primary development system too.
+I connect to Codespaces incase I desire to code anything that needs high amount of resources (Rust)

+GitHub Codespaces is a really good environment that is helping me do stuff even when I dont own a full-fledged PC.

 For programming, I use Rust or Python as my primary choice.
 I can also code in C, C++, Java, Javascript, PHP.
 I am looking forward to learning Go.
 I use Bash Scripting to automate all tasks.
 Like even deploying this website.

 I code all stuff with VSCode!
 No IDE specific for any language.
 I love to work with Docker and Kubernetes clusters.
-I have created a few [Docker Images](https://hub.docker.com/u/baalajimaestro) for my own personal use.
+I have created a few [Docker Images](https://hub.docker.com/u/baalajimaestro), newer ones are on Gitlab (blame Docker for ratelimiting pulls) respective repos, for my own personal use.

-Github is the only place for all my code.
-All my commits on github would be signed with the key provided on the home page.
-(Unless its tagged as MaestroCI).
+My repos are currently split across sourcehut/gitlab/github.
+In increasing order of age.

 I am a person who feels music is a drug.
 Feel free to suggest me some nice music if you have some.